Agent Escalation: When to Hand Off to a Human vs. Keep Handling

 The two opposite failure modes

-Before defining the triggers, it helps to name the poles you’re trying to stay between.
+Before defining the triggers, name the poles you are trying to stay between.
+They are mirror images of the same root error: routing on the wrong signal.

 The four escalation triggers